 "Should the report be made public, we will use all available remedies to challenge the conclusions and recommendations," the board of Jehovah's Witnesses in the Netherlands had written to Minister Dekker in response to the investigation report.

-The references to articles from the European Convention on Human Rights in the letter to Dekker give me the impression that Jehovah's Witnesses are litigating for freedom of religion.
-They seem to feel attacked and discriminated against for their faith.
-The bad thing about this is that the organization of Jehovah's Witnesses shifts attention and becomes a victim.
-In this way they appear to be the injured party that stands up for its rights.
+The references to articles from the European Convention on Human Rights in the letter to Dekker give me the impression that Jehovah's Witnesses are pursuing a lawsuit over religious freedom.
+They seem to feel attacked and discriminated against for their beliefs.
+The bad thing about this is that the organization of Jehovah's Witnesses thereby shifts attention and takes the role of victim.
+In this way they appear to be the aggrieved party standing up for their rights.

 The appeal is still pending and I cannot say anything further.
 When we have news about it, or if there is a statement, we will let you know.